jbloomlab/map_flu_serum_Perth2009_H3_HA/README.md

   - [results/notebooks/structs](results/notebooks/structs): Jupyter notebooks that render the immune selection onto interactive structure widgets.

+  - [results/avgdiffsel/avg_sel_tidy.csv](results/avgdiffsel/avg_sel_tidy.csv): the across-replicate average differential selection for each mutation for each serum sample.
+    **This is where you should look if you want the numerical results shown in the plots.**

   - [results/renumbered_codoncounts](results/renumbered_codoncounts): the counts of each mutation in each sample, after renumbering to H3 numbering.

 ## Other subdirectories